hellozelf/hackathon-2.0-scraping/README.md

 - **Optimizations:** Any smart optimizations that improve scraping performance, such as handling rate limits, efficient data storage, and error-handling strategies, will be considered highly.
 - **scalable solution:** A scraper that is efficient in CPU and memory usage, capable of handling large volumes of data.
 - **Bonus Features:** While bonus features are appreciated, the core functionality must be completed before attempting bonus tasks.
-- **Mobile App Scraping:** Scraping from the official TikTok app is preferred, but that doesn't mean a poorly written app scraper will be prioritized over a well-optimized web scraper.
+- **Mobile App Scraping:** Scraping from the official TikTok app is encouraged, but that doesn't mean a poorly written app scraper will be prioritized over a well-optimized web scraper.

 ## Submit the Project
 - Create a public github repository and push all the codes to that repository including any sql/csv files you have.